Last updated on March 28, 2023 by Wandering our World

 The food scene is also phenomenal in Italy, so if cuisine is top of your holiday list then Italy may be the better choice.
 Although Spain – the home of tapas – is a culinary giant in its own right.

-However in terms of expenses, we’ve found Spain to be slightly cheaper than Italy when it comes to accommodation and eating out.
+However in terms of expenses, we’ve found Spain to be slightly cheaper than Italy when it comes to accommodation and eating out in cities, but Italy tends to be cheaper in rural areas.
 Although saying that, they’re both quite similar destinations cost wise.

 Northern Italy also happens to have some of Europe’s most iconic and beautiful lakes.
 The stunning Como, Garda, Iseo and the highly underrated Orta lakes are all within easy traveling distance from Milan.